 This can assist in planning.
 As a consequence, you'll have a good idea of what your monthly minimum revenue will be, and you can budget any expenditure accordingly.

 When it comes to getting paid, how efficient is your business?
-This is critical for every business.
-However, for new businesses or those attempting to stabilise their cash flow, this is particularly important.
+This is critical.
+However, for new businesses, or those attempting to stabilise their cash flow, this is especially important.

 DSO is a metric for determining how long a receivable has been outstanding.
 For instance, how long does it take on average for your organisation to receive the cash once a transaction is made?